zachmandeville/scuttlebutt-faq/README.md

-Welcome to the Scuttlebutt FAQ!
-This is a work in progress, and please feel free to ask a question by making a pull request, refine an answer, or submit a question _and_ answer.
-You can do all of these through a pull request.
+## Welcome to the Scuttlebutt FAQ!

+This is a work in progress, so  please feel free to add and help!
+Askk a question,refine an answer, or submit a question _and_ answer.
+You can do all of these through a change  request.

+Click `read` to get started!